Frameworks¶

 - is_equivalent_realization(other_realization, numerical=False, tolerance=1e-09)[source]¶

-Return whether the given realization is equivalent to self.
+Return whether the given realization is equivalent to the framework.

 Definitions